 The CAP was conceived by a group of pathologists who sought a national organization that could win recognition and respect for the specialty, while also addressing pathologist compensation issues nationally and improving laboratory medicine in the United States.

-1950s Helping Define and Uplift the Profession
+Defining and Uplifting the Profession

-1960s Setting the Standard
+Setting the Standard

 The CAP has always been a leader in laboratory quality, particularly through its accreditation of laboratories.
 The organization established an inspection and accreditation program before Congress mandated one.

 Throughout the 1960s, the CAP worked to set the standard for laboratory quality.
 Several important milestones were passed ensuring greater public health for decades.

 Advocating for the Profession

 The CAP has long served as the most prominent voice of pathologists and pathology.
 In the 1970s, the organization brought that voice to the nation’s capital.
 Advocacy is a central tenet of what the CAP provides its thousands of members, and it has protected pathologists from potentially harmful legislative action for decades.

 Sustaining the Profession